OpenDSA/OpenDSA/RST/en/Glossary.rst

       An algorithm that runs in polynomial time, and which may (or might not) use :term:`non-deterministic choice`.

+   nth roots of unity
+      All of the points along the unit circle in the complex plane that represent multiples of the
+      :term:`primitive nth root of unity`.

    object
       An instance of a class, that is, something that is created and takes up storage during the execution of a computer program.